rayooooooo/Marvel_Movies_Analysis/README.md

 --Questions answered--

 ----a.
-Which are the most successful movies of Marvel Industry?----<br>
+Which are the most successful movies of Marvel Industry?<br>
 ----b.
-Which are the least successful movies of Marvel Industry?----<br>
+Which are the least successful movies of Marvel Industry?<br>
 ----c.
-Which factors affect the movies being one of the successful ones?----<br>
+Which factors affect the movies being one of the successful ones?<br>
 ----d.
-Which movie category actually is succesful?----<br>
+Which movie category actually is succesful?<br>

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 NOTE: All the questions above is answered according to the data provided in the dataset